 Imagine getting the sex talk from your grandma every single night for an entire month!
 Now, imagine your grandma is Debbie Reynolds.
 At the time, I was humiliated and wanted to crawl into a hole and die.
 Todd’s plan worked.
 I didn’t have sex again for another year, at which point I used at least two forms of birth control!
 (I am now married to an amazing man and pregnant for the first time at 33 years old.)
 At the time, this was the most embarrassing thing that could have happened to me.
 Looking back now, the summer I got to spend a whole month on tour with Grams is one of the best memories of my teenage years.
 As Todd said in his 20/20 interview, “Debbie Reynolds was the kind of person you could really look up to and try to emulate.”
 She was an incredibly talented and driven actress, but she was also a fantastic mom, sister, daughter, and grandma.

 It’s ironic that now after both their deaths, I find myself thinking the same thing.
-Where these two amazing icons that I called Grandma and Aunt use to be, there is now a giant hole in my heart that I have to try to fill with their memories and their strength.
+Where these two amazing icons that I called Grandma and Aunt used to be, there is now a giant hole in my heart that I have to try to fill with their memories and their strength.
 Living in London for the last four years, I didn’t get to see either of them very much.
 I tried to see Grams every time I flew into LA, and I rarely saw Carrie, but just knowing they were in the world somehow made it a better place.
 I imagine this is how many of you that adored them are feeling.
 You might not have spent much time with them, or any time at all, but like me, you looked up to these phenomenal women and loved their beautiful, fighting spirits and appreciated how much of themselves they shared with the world.

 Debbie and Carrie will live on in Todd and Billie, and they will live on in the hearts of all of us.
 Every time you are brutally honest, love magnificently, stand up courageously for what you believe in, or put yourself out there in a deep and raw way – they will be living on in your brave actions.
 I’m scared shitless to become a mom soon, but I am so happy that we will be welcoming a new member into our family this year, especially after losing Grams and Carrie, and also after losing my mom years ago.
-I’m sure my child’s favorite movies will be Singing In The Rain, Star Wars and The Unsinkable Molly Brown.
+I’m sure my child’s favorite movies will be Singing In The Rain, The Unsinkable Molly Brown and Star Wars.
 As Todd said in his interview, “There is no word can’t in this family.”
 You can do absolutely anything in this life if you work hard and believe you can.
 Debbie Reynolds and Carrie Fisher are proof of this.
 There is no I can’t.
 Only I can.
 And I will.

 On Saturday Jan, 7th, 8pm PST, HBO will premiere Bright Lights, a documentary starring Debbie Reynolds and Carrie Fisher.
 If you are missing them, I hope this beautifully raw and honest movie gives you comfort.